 Many other substances have been investigated as possible causes of cancer, but more research is needed to link exposure with cancer risk.

-The Vermont Environmental Public Health Tracking program links information on environmentally related diseases such as cancer through a web-based tool
+The Vermont Environmental Public Health Tracking program is a web-based tool that links to information on environmentally-related diseases, including cancer.

 Skin cancer is the most common form of cancer in Vermont and the U.S. Melanoma is the least common, but most serious form of skin cancer.